atmguille/SecureBox-Client/readme.md

 pip install -r requirements.txt
 ```

+## Configuration
+To interact with the server, you will need a token.
+Once you have the token, the script will ask you to write it through stdin and will then initialize the `bundle.ini`.
+If you want to use another token, just remove this file and the script will ask it again.
+TODO: comentar algo de create_id o...?

 ## Execution
 To run the program, you will need to use Python3 as the interpreter (at least version 3.6).
 If you have already set it in the virtual environment, just run:
 ```bash